 At Sacramento State, Nick began the pursuit of his Master’s Degree in Educational Leadership & Policy Studies in Fall 2017 and finished his degree in Fall 2018.
 During his time at Sacramento State he was able to develop equity reports, understand the role educational administrators play in TK-12 school systems, and understand the need to pursue equitable educational environments while using best practices to aid and support students.
 His culminating project/thesis was focused on developing effective partnerships between colleges and high schools, specifically with high school college readiness programs.
 Nick was invited to present his study at Sacramento State’s Multicultural Educational Conference in March 2019.

 “3 by 30”

-Nick currently serves as an Instructional Assistant in the Reading Across the Disciplines (R.A.D) and the Writing Across the Curriculum (W.A.C.) program at American River College.
+Nick served as an Instructional Assistant in the Reading Across the Disciplines (R.A.D) and the Writing Across the Curriculum (W.A.C.) program at American River College.
 He provides reading strategies and overall student success in the R.A.D program while also providing writing consultations in the W.A.C program.
 Nick also aids students at the local high school, in conjunction with his position as an Instructional Assistant, in the AVID and CECA programs.
 Additionally, he provides classroom support for reading and writing programs.
 Nick hopes to pursue his Single Subject Teaching Credential in the future in hopes that he can begin teaching at the high school level.
 His goal is to achieve “3 by 30,” in other words, he wishes to pursue and obtain his Bachelor’s, Master’s, and Doctorate degrees by the age of 30.
 His lifelong career goal is to serve as a Principal or a Vice-Principal for a TK-12 school.